softindex/datakernel/examples/boot/README.md

 $ mvn clean compile exec:java@WorkerPoolModuleExample
 ```

-If you run the first example, you will see the following output:
+If you run the **Config Module Example**, you will see the following output:
 ```
 Hello world!
 123456789